ibrahim82112/flux-calculator/README.md

 # How to Run

 1. download repository
-2. make sure Pythin 3.6+ is installed
+2. make sure Python 3.6+ is installed
 3. Run the program
 # python main.py